GITMCode/GITM/srcDoc/common_inputs.md

 There is a lot more to learn here, so we have written a whole section on this.
 [See this grid description for more.](internals/grid.md).

-!!!note
-    All of the auxiliary input (data) files can be kept in the same directory as the GITM executable and the `UAM.in` file.
-Otherwise, the path should be specified relative to the GITM executable.

 ## Saving output files